Filter Ferret

 W × H × D31.5 × 4.2 - 19.7 × 15.7 in

-The VIVO K Series has the smallest base footprint on this list at 30 × 16 inches — it takes up less than a third of a 60-inch desk, leaving 15 inches of clear desk space on each side.
-The 16-inch base depth means it fits on desks as shallow as 18 inches.
+Smallest base footprint on this list: 30 × 16 inches.
+That's less than a third of a 60-inch desk, leaving 15 inches of clear space on each side.
+The 16-inch base depth fits desks as shallow as 18 inches.

-The K Series uses a vertical lift design — no forward expansion when raised.
-It arrives nearly fully assembled (just attach the keyboard tray) and adjusts via a pneumatic spring that's lighter to operate than gas springs.
+Vertical lift design — no forward expansion when raised.
+Arrives nearly fully assembled (attach the keyboard tray, done).
+The pneumatic spring is lighter to operate than gas springs, which matters when you're adjusting it multiple times a day.

-Watch out for: The 15.7-inch workspace depth is narrow — a single large monitor works, but you'll want a monitor arm for anything 27 inches or larger.
+Watch out for: 15.7 inches of workspace depth is narrow.
+A single large monitor works, but you need an arm for anything 27 inches or bigger.
 The 4.4 lb keyboard tray limit rules out heavy mechanical keyboards with wrist rests.

 FlexiSpot AlcoveRiser M7 (42-Inch) — Best for Dual Monitors